Abhishek10487/Top-80_SQL_Query/README.md

 ---

-# 2️⃣4️⃣ First and Last Record
+# 3️⃣0️⃣ First and Last Record

 ```sql
 (SELECT * FROM emp1 ORDER BY emp_id ASC LIMIT 1)

 UNION ALL

 (SELECT * FROM emp1 ORDER BY emp_id DESC LIMIT 1);
 ```

 ---

-# 2️⃣5️⃣ Employees Reporting to Specific Manager
+# 3️⃣1️⃣ Employees Reporting to Manager

 ```sql
 SELECT *